willycamps/WebApp/api/README.md

     On success a JSON object with data for the authenticated user is returned.
     On failure status code 401 (unauthorized) is returned.

+- GET **/api/token**

+    Return an authentication token.<br>
+    This request must be authenticated using a HTTP Basic Authentication header.<br>
+    On success a JSON object is returned with a field `token` set to the authentication token for the user and a field `duration` set to the (approximate) number of seconds the token is valid.<br>
+    On failure status code 401 (unauthorized) is returned.

+- GET **/api/resource**

+    Return a protected resource.<br>
+    This request must be authenticated using a HTTP Basic Authentication header.
+Instead of username and password, the client can provide a valid authentication token in the username field.
+If using an authentication token the password field is not used and can be set to any value.<br>
+    On success a JSON object with data for the authenticated user is returned.<br>
+    On failure status code 401 (unauthorized) is returned.

 Example
 -------